homelab-alpha/docs/README.md

   your experience.
 Please take a moment to share your thoughts with us using the link [give feedback].
 Whether it's praise, criticism, or suggestions for improvement, we want to hear it all!
-- **Ideas:** We're always eager to hear your creative ideas and suggestions for a new project.
-Please share any thoughts or concepts you have using the link [ideas].
-Your input helps shape the future of what we do!
 - **Feature request:** We love hearing your ideas for making our project even better.
 Please use the link [feature request] to share your feature request with us.
 Be sure to provide as much detail as possible to help us understand